andrewxw/andrewxw.github.io/index.md

 Web Programming

-Accurate Motion Sensing using Computer Vision algorithms
+Accurate Motion Sensing using Computer Vision Algorithms

 ### Experience

-In addition to projects I have worked on, I have a variety of experiences in academia and teaching
+In addition to projects I have worked on, I have a variety of experiences in academia and teaching:

 [Dr. Takahashi Juku](http://www.juku-in-hawaii.com/)